fluxcd/flagger/docs/gitbook/how-it-works.md

 determine from the response status code (HTTP 2xx) if the canary is failing or not.

 There are three types of hooks:
+* Confirm-rollout hooks are executed before scaling up the canary deployment and ca be used for manual approval.
+The rollout is paused until the hook returns a successful HTTP status code.
 * Pre-rollout hooks are executed before routing traffic to canary.
 The canary advancement is paused if a pre-rollout hook fails and if the number of failures reach the threshold the canary will be rollback.